sdhwa92/proliga-app/README.md

 ## Fake backend JSON server

+If you haven't installed JSON Server on your machine, run `npm install -g json-server`.

 Run `json-server --watch fake-data.json`.
 This will run the json server to `http://localhost:3000` so that the app can consume the fake data.

 ## Code scaffolding